chalamphong/crea-train-route/README.md

 - Husky for managing git hooks
 - lint-staged to lint-*ing* git staged files

-The combination of Prettier, ESLint, Husky and lint-staged makes sure code consistency is fiercly adhered to.
+The combination of Prettier, ESLint, Husky and lint-staged (PEHL) makes sure code consistency is fiercly adhered to.
 We all know how easy javascript makes the action of complicating code.

+*If the above combination (PEHL) was used to write this doc, the previous sentence would be much easier to understand.*

 ### Modules

-There are a couple of modules each responsible for a part of the cli
+There are a couple of modules each responsible for a small part of this module.
+Explanations below.

 #### Blab